joryleech/joryleech.github.io/essays/final-project-idea.md

 ### Authors: JingJie Wu, Jory Leech
 ## Overview
 A website, intended for mobile, that allows users to pay for food using their UH id on campus.
-Resturants who partake in this process should be able to give targetted advertisement and coupons, in exchange the resturants gain analytics about what people are buying and what kind of people are buying the product.
+Restaurants who partake in this process should be able to give targeted advertisement and coupons, in exchange the restaurants gain analytics about what people are buying and what kind of people are buying the product.

-## Mockup
+## Mock up

 ### A Scannable Page